 If you come to the point that you have to consider a short sale, you will need to write a hardship letter to your lender.
-A hardship letter explains why a homeowner is defaulting on their mortgage and needs to sell their home for less than what’s owed.
+A hardship letter explains why a mortgage holder is defaulting on their loan and needs to sell their home for less than what they owe.

-The best letters read like an attorney’s pleading.
-They establish facts in a way as to convince a mortgage lender to grant a short sale or loan modification instead of a foreclosure.
+The best letter reads like a lawyer’s pleading.
+It establishes facts in such a way as to convince your mortgage lender to grant a short sale or a loan modification instead of foreclosing.